cliffhall/mcp-multicore/README.md

 ## Try Dashboard
 ### `npm run try:dashboard`
 * Starts only the **Dashboard Core** and sends it some test messages.
-* Demonstrates how each Core can be started and interacted with independently.
+* Demonstrates how each Core can be started and interacted with independently of the Gateway Core.
 ```

          🔱 Dashboard Facade - Preparing the Dashboard Core